When does human personhood begin?

-When does human “personhood” begin?
-Various answers are offered to this question, depending upon the individual responding, and his or her philosophical, or religious persuasion.
-The question cannot be answered from a strictly “scientific” perspective, for science cannot determine anything about a human “spirit,” much less when its bestowal initiates a “person.”
+The question cannot be answered from a strictly scientific perspective, because science cannot determine anything about the human spirit, much less when its bestowal initiates personhood.

-Some contend that the entity resulting from conception is not a “human person” until sometime after birth, when it can be certified genetically sound.
+Some say that the entity resulting from conception is not a human person until sometime after birth when it can be certified genetically sound.
 Such was the position of Nobel Prize winner Sir Francis Crick, a skeptic who denied that human beings even have a soul (Howard and Rifkin, 81).

 To purposefully destroy a human embryo is to take the life of a human being.

-Recently I was introduced to a theory advanced by some gentlemen who wanted to “bounce” off me some arguments relative to an idea they apparently are considering.
-They contend that one cannot prove that the “spirit,” as bestowed by God, enters the sperm-egg union at that point in time; rather, they allege it is more likely that the spirit enters the embryo when the latter implants itself within the uterus.
+A gentleman wrote to “bounce off” me some arguments relative to an idea they apparently are considering.
+According to this odd theory, one cannot prove that the spirit, as bestowed by God, enters the sperm-egg union at conception.
+Rather, it is alleged that the spirit enters the embryo when the embryo implants itself within the uterus.

 The Consequence of the Teaching